Table of Contents

 Understanding Common Side Effects

-While body odor is a rare and often indirect concern, there are other side effects that are more frequently documented.
-At Swiss Peak Health, we believe in transparency, helping you choose formats that match your lifestyle without the guesswork.
+While body odor is rare, other side effects are more documented.
+We believe in transparency to help you choose formats that match your lifestyle.
+Common side effects include:

-Takeaway Tip: Many users find that taking their berberine serving with a meal significantly reduces the likelihood of digestive discomfort and any associated "odors" caused by gas.
+Key Takeaway: Taking your berberine serving with a meal significantly reduces the likelihood of digestive discomfort and any associated odors caused by gas.

 Swiss Peak Health’s Commitment to Quality and Compliance